This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about a capsule endoscopy?

-How do I prepare for my capsule endoscopy?
+How do I prepare for a capsule endoscopy?

-The capsule will come out in your bowel movement within 2 days.
-You do not need to return the capsule.
+The capsule usually comes out in your bowel movement within 3 days, but may take longer.
+It is okay to flush the recorder.
+You can remove the sensors.
+Return the recorder to your healthcare provider as directed.
 A healthcare provider will view the pictures of your small bowel and look for any problems.

 What are the risks of a capsule endoscopy?

-- You may have stomach pain during your procedure.
+You may have stomach pain during your procedure.
+The capsule may not come out in your bowel movement.
 The pictures taken by the capsule may not be clear.
 The pictures may not show the cause of your symptoms.
 You may need another endoscopy procedure.
 The capsule may get trapped in your body if your intestines are narrow or blocked.
 You may need surgery to remove the capsule.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.